How Do I Get Started?

 - To submit your log to SOTA: https://www.sotadata.org.uk/en/upload

-For those activations that occur in a location that cross-references both programs, simply attach your POTA .adi log in an email addressed to your WWFF Log Manager.
+For those POTA park activations that cross-reference with KFF, simply attach your POTA .adi log in an email addressed to your KFF Coordinator (above).

 - No file modification